bonfire-networks/website-blog/code_of_conduct.md

 ### 3. We stand together

 We do not have to suffer in silence, or see others harassed without feeling like we have no course of action.
-While harassment cannot be tolerated, there's a whole range of behaviours or ways people communicate that aren't harassement, and we are empowered to politely engage when we or others are mistreated, by describing our perceptions.
+While harassment cannot be tolerated, there's a whole range of behaviours or ways people communicate that aren't harassment, and we are empowered to politely engage when we or others are mistreated, by describing our perceptions.

 #### Identifying issues